simran-singh-1902/dictionary-cli-tool/README.md

 7. Word Game
 	./dict play
-	The program should display a definition, a synonym or an antonym And ask the user to enter the word
+	The program should display a definition, a synonym or an antonym And ask the user to enter the word.